silashuereca/vue-starter-kit/README.md

 `yarn dev`

+NOTE: should have `Node version 16+` installed on your computer

 ## Benefits from using this starter project
 1. Lots of time at the current company I work at worked on the propert eslint configurations that play nice with both Prettier and Eslint.
 Using this starter project saves you all the headache with that.
 Big shoutout to [Phil](https://github.com/philwhln) for helping out with this.
 He's a wizard at solving any problem you throw at him.
 2. Pinia store setup